 By some miracle, you ended up with more pizza than you could eat—or you intentionally ordered a larger pie just to have leftovers.
 Read on for the very best way to store and reheat leftover pizza.
 Don’t let your leftovers sit in the fridge until they dry up, curl up, and turn downright disgusting.
 Enjoy your pizza just as much the second time around.

 The best way to store leftover pizza is NOT to leave it in the box and shove the whole thing in the refrigerator.
 The cardboard and air freely circulating around the slices will dehydrate them in a big hurry.

-The best way is to stack and wrap: Place a single layer of slices on a dinner plate, top with a layer of wax, freezer, foil, or parchment paper, and keep stacking, alternating pizza and paper, until all the pizza’s on the plate.
-Wrap the whole thing tightly up in plastic wrap and place in the refrigerator.
+The best way is to stack and wrap: Place a single layer of slices on a dinner plate, top with a layer of wax, freezer, foil, or parchment paper.
+Keep stacking, alternating pizza and paper, until all the pizza’s on the plate.
+Wrap the whole thing tightly up in plastic wrap and place it in the refrigerator.
 That’s it!
 It’s not as easy as just throwing the box in the fridge, but you’ll end up with tastier leftover pizza to reheat.

 Reheat leftover pizza

 While there are a few methods for reheating pizza, I find the oven is too involved for a couple of slices of pizza.
 The microwave produces a soggy, rubbery mess.
 Eating the pizza cold is pathetic.
 I’ve settled on the hands-down best way to heat up a couple of slices is in a skillet—ideally my well-seasoned cast-iron skillet, although any non-stick skillet with a lid will do just fine.